 Oregon Zoo, Oregon Road Runners Club host annual Turkey Trot, Nov.
 28

-“Turkey Trot is a fun, healthy and festive way to start Thanksgiving Day,” said Kim Smith, zoo director.
-“People really get into the spirit of it and often show up in costumes.
-We’ve had runners dressed as turkeys, pilgrims — even Elvis.”
+"Turkey Trot is a fun and healthy way to gather together and start your Thanksgiving," said Teri Dresler, interim zoo director.
+"The runners really get into the spirit of it, and a lot of people show up in costumes.
+Every year, we see folks dressed as turkeys, pilgrims — even Elvis."

-Each event starts at the World Forestry Center and finishes inside the zoo by the concert amphitheater.
-Click here for information and registration forms.
+Each event starts at the World Forestry Center and finishes inside the zoo by the central lawn.
+Find more information and registration forms here.

 Pets and roller skates are not allowed in any of the events.
-Participants with strollers or child-carrier backpacks are allowed only in the four-mile fitness walk and must start at the back of the group.
+Participants with strollers or child-carrier backpacks are allowed only in the four-mile fitness walk and must start at the back of the group (the third wave starts at 8:30 a.m.).

 Parking is limited, and participants are encouraged to ride MAX.
-TriMet’s Washington Park light-rail station is just steps away from the registration area and starting lines.
-Find your TriMet timetables here.
+TriMet's Washington Park light-rail station is just steps away from the registration area and starting lines.
+Buses and MAX trains will be operating on a Sunday schedule because of the holiday.
+Timetables are available at www.trimet.org.

 The ORRC, a nonprofit organization, was founded in Seaside, Ore., in 1970 as an outgrowth of the Trail’s End Marathon, the first marathon held in the Pacific Northwest.
-The club is a member of the national Road Runners Club of America, and is one of the largest RRCA running clubs in the United States with roughly 1,000 members.
+The club is a member of the national Road Runners Club of America, and is one of the largest RRCA running clubs in the United States with roughly a thousand members.
 The club conducts races and developmental programs for children, adults, runners and walkers, and plans and organizes more than 15 running and walking events in the Portland vicinity.
-Visit ORRC for more information.
+For more information, visit www.orrc.net.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.